Skip to content

 When do my company’s financial statements need to be filed?

 Your financial statements are due for filing with Companies House 9 months after the end of your accounting period, if you're a private company or LLP.
-For companies with a year end of 31 March 2024 your accounts are therefore due for filing on 31 December 2024.
+For example, companies with a year-end of 31 March 2025 have a filing due date of 31 December 2025.

 Penalties for filing company's financial statement late

-Your company’s tax return is due for filing 12 months after the end of the accounting period, so for a company with a 31 March 2023 year-end your tax return is due for filing with HMRC on 31 March 2024.
+Your company’s tax return is due for filing 12 months after the end of the accounting period, so for a company with a 31 March 2025 year-end your tax return is due for filing with HMRC by 31 March 2026.

-If you miss this tax due date you will face penalties as follows:
+If you miss this due date you will face penalties as follows:

 Penalties for filing company's tax late

-So a company with a 31 March 2023 year-end must pay its tax liability by 1 January 2024.
-Keep in mind that interest accrues on late payments, adding an extra layer of urgency.
+A company with a 31 March 2025 year-end must pay its tax liability by 1 January 2026.
+Keep in mind that interest accrues on late payments.

 When do I need to file my VAT returns?